TheSpyGeek/procedural-stylization/README.md

 You can change the port by using ```npm start --port=8001.```

 6. In the slides press 's' to display presentator view

+# Common issues

+## The pipeline does not open.
+The program segmentation fault.

+Check if you have added the path to the compiled nodes (Tools >> Manage node paths...)
+See [section procedural nodes](#Compile-procedural-node)

+## There is nothing displayed in all the nodes of the pipeline.

+You have to load in the first node 'AdvancedGBuffers' of models.
+You have some models in the folder  ```gratin/data/models/```

+## The last node of the pipeline 'stylization_vX' does not display anything.

+Check if you have changed the path of your shader in the ```stylization_vX..cpp``` to your path (as in the [section Compile procedural node](#Compile-procedural-node))